 Outlier Utilization Patterns

-Another issue that was an area of concern at the October 2019 MedPAC meeting is how to address hospices with unusual utilization patterns that raise program integrity concerns.
+Another issue of concern is how to address hospices with unusual utilization patterns that raise program integrity concerns.
 While hospices are expected to have some live discharges, an unusually high rate indicates there may be a problem.

-MedPAC suggests exploring a policy where hospice providers whose length of stay or live discharge rates exceed a specified threshold would receive a reduced payment rate for all patients.
-This could help reduce the potential for “hand picking” hospice patients that would maximize reimbursements and could reduce the potential for hospice business models more focused on revenue than patient care.
+MedPAC suggests exploring a policy where providers whose length of stay or live discharge rates exceed a specified threshold would receive a reduced payment rate for all patients.
+This could help reduce the potential for “hand picking” patients that would maximize reimbursements.
+It could also reduce the potential for hospice business models more focused on revenue than patient care.

 What Does All of This Mean for Your Hospice?

 Currently, these recommendations from MedPAC are just that – recommendations.
 And MedPAC has continuously made recommendations for changes in the past.
 But it’s becoming increasingly clear that hospice payment reforms are on the horizon.
 What can you do now to prepare?

 MedPAC is looking at how to better address hospice payments for providers that have higher than average lengths of stay and for those that have unusual utilization patterns.
 Are your patients on service longer than 180 days?
 Are you providing hospice services for patients who should be receiving home health care instead?
 Do you have a high number of live discharges?

 Examine your hospice procedures to ensure that your lengths of stay and discharges are in line with expected standards.
 If they aren’t, then you should take a close look at why and if necessary, what you need to do to address that.

 Lastly, make sure that you’re effectively managing your hospice billing for accurate, timely reimbursement.
 Documentation should be complete and accurate.
 Billing processes should include thorough reviews and errors should be addressed immediately.
 Remember, if you have troubles now, then you’re bound to run into even more issues if and when hospice payment reforms happen.